 3. Dog Temple - Channapatna, Karnataka

-There’s no doubt that dog is a man’s best friend, and while Hachiko Statue in Japan is quite famous, India has its own version of it.
-A shrine in the name of a Dog-God is erected and it is worshipped honouring its faithfulness.
+There’s no doubt that a dog is a man’s best friend, and while Hachiko Statue in Japan is quite famous, India has its own version of it.
+A shrine in the name of a Dog-God is erected and it is worshipped honoring its faithfulness.
 As weird as weird may get, but it is also believed that the Dog-God works in allies with the village deity.

 4. Motorcycle God - Bullet Baba Shrine, Rajasthan

 While many men swear by their bikes, call it their 'first love' or 'first girlfriend’, a small town called Bandai in Jodhpur district of Rajasthan, has a shrine dedicated to a Bullet motorcycle.
 Legend has it that Om Singh Rathore died when he crashed his Bullet into a tree while riding drunk.
 Although the police took the bike in their custody, the bike miraculously found its way back to the accident spot the next day.
 Hence, a shrine in the name of Om Baba was erected and the motorcycle was moved permanently there.
-It is believed that the spirit of Om Banna protects the travellers on the move, and people offer flowers and liquor bottles to the motorcycle.
+It is believed that the spirit of Om Banna protects the travelers on the move, and people offer flowers and liquor bottles to the motorcycle.
 This place was also shown in the movie ‘Dhanak’.

 5. Dining with the dead - New Lucky Restaurant, Ahmedabad

 Quite an attraction in Ahmedabad, New Lucky Restaurant lies nonchalantly around an old Sufi Saint’s cemetery.
 The restaurant owner, Krishna Kutti, believes that the cemetery has bought him luck.
 Valar Morghulis to that!